-There are numerous examples of serious games from various sectors.
-But what are the possible roles that Open Source Software can take in facilitating the development of a new generation of serious games?
-Many serious games are being created through the use of open source game engines and game asset creation tools.
+There are numerous examples of serious games and virtual worlds from various sectors.
+But what are the possible roles that Open Source Software can take in facilitating the development of a new generation of these technologies or applications?
+Many new games and virtual worlds are being created through the use of open source game engines and game asset creation tools.
 Game modding, itself an idea that often relies on retail computer games that are packaged with software development kits to create new game variants, are generally licensed for non-commercial redistribution with game mod source code using a open source software license.
-But the intersection of Games and Open Source is perhaps just beginning.
+But the intersection of Open Source, Games and Virtual Worlds is perhaps just beginning.
 More ideas are being pursued, including how to facilitate games that rely on user-created content, or that incorporate social media (e.g., YouTube videos, Flickr photos, audio recording remixes), and social networking services to create new modes of game play.
-Games and Open Source Software also help serve the needs of independent game developers who work with limited resources, outside large commercial game studios.
+Games, Virtual Worlds, and Open Source Software also help serve the needs of independent game developers and virtual world developers who work with limited resources, outside large commercial enterprises.